RedisLabs/redislabs-docs/content/kubernetes/active-active/edit-clusters.md

     kubectl get rerc <RERC-name>
     ```

-    The output will look like this:
+    The output should look like this:

     ```sh
     NAME        STATUS   SPEC STATUS   LOCAL